mavaddat/BingWallpaper/README.md

 # Windows Daily Bing Wallpaper

-Daily triggered automatically at 0:00 UTC.
+Triggered daily at 0:00 UTC.

 Automatic rescheduling if the system is not powered on or not connected to the Internet